-The tangent function tan, inverse trig functions (asin, acos, atan), and all hyperbolic trigonometric functions (sinh, cosh, tanh) exist as well and are used the same way as sin and cos.
-Inverse hypertrig functions (asinh, acosh, atanh) may exist as extensions of your compiler, but are not part of ANSI (American National Standard Institute) FORTRAN77.
+The tangent function tan, and all hyperbolic trigonometric functions (sinh, cosh, tanh) exist as well and are used the same way as sin and cos.
+Inverse trig functions (asin, acos, atan) and inverse hypertrig functions (asinh, acosh, atanh) may exist as extensions of your compiler, but are not part of ANSI standard FORTRAN77.

-5.9.8 min

-$$y = min (x1, x2[, x3, ..., xn])$$
+5.9.8 min y = min (x1, x2[, x3, ..., xn])